AlejandroFrias/dotfiles/README.md

 ## How to cherry pick Counsyl ./manage.py bash completeion

-Django has bash completion, but if you're `./manage.py` script takes a long time to run `help`, then the built-in bash completion is too slow to be useful.
+Django has bash completion, but if your `./manage.py` script takes a long time to run `help`, then the built-in bash completion is too slow to be useful.
 My bash completion simply saves the output of `./manage.py help <subcommand>` and parses the saved output of `help` instead of needed to generate it on each autocomplete attempt.